Georgina Naidu: Career

-Theatre

-Naidu appeared in six theatrical productions during 2003 and 2004.
-She then played various roles in the Belvoir production of Run Rabbit Run, at the Belvoir St Theatre, Sydney.
+Following SeaChange Naidu secured guest roles in Blue Heelers, Stingers, Guinevere Jones and Something in the Air.
+She appeared in six more theatrical productions during 2003 and 2004.
+She then played various roles in the Belvoir production of Run Rabbit Run, at the Belvoir St Theatre, Sydney, and continued to pursue on camera work, taking a role in legal and medical drama MDA and acted in the short film Tackle.

-Naidu also writes for theatre.
+Naidu also writes theatre productions.
 On 20 September 2005, her autobiographical play Yellowfeather opened at the Sydney Opera House.
 It was delivered as a one-woman show and featured Naidu documenting her life with a comedic tone.
 The full stage production toured around Australia and then internationally.
 The following year she appeared in Gorkem Acaroglu's live stage documentary The Habib Show.

-In 2009, she also returned to the stage for The Melbourne Town Players production of Attract/Repel. in 2013 she joined the touring production of Ganesh Versus The Third Reich.

-In 2017, she took another main theatre role in Lally Katz's production Minnie & Liraz.